 Photo and video reviews vs text reviews: what actually moves conversion

 Text reviews give the verdict and feed schema; photo and video reviews give the proof and do the heavier conversion work.
-Collect text by default, engineer hard for visual.
+Collect text, engineer for visual.

 Text reviews get skimmed.
 Photo reviews get scanned.
 Video reviews get stopped on.
 The shopper handles each one differently, and each contributes differently to the sale.
 The chart below puts all three on one axis, with the SKU class flagged where each format wins.